 The school then dropped the ball again.
 Johnny’s older siblings got off the bus at their house, and of course, Johnny wasn’t with them.
 I’m sure Johnny’s mom was frantic when she called the school.
 It was only then that the school told her of the mistake.
 After Grandpa got back to the school with Johnny, the school put him on an empty bus and took him home, just like it was business as usual.

-The school is responsible for keeping our kids safe, and this schools lack of procedures was the problem.
+The school is responsible for keeping our kids safe, and this schools lack of solid stranger danger policies was the problem.
 I understand they are in the process of changing their policies.
 I just think we should all use this as the learning opportunity.

 For just a second, consider the following questions for yourself, and remind friends and family to consider them as well.